Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 Reimbursement of care costs

-Where a reimbursement arrangement has been made, the injured person is responsible for paying to the agency the total of these care cost subsidies if:
+Where a reimbursement arrangement has been made, the injured person is responsible for paying the agency the total of these care cost subsidies if:

 - they received nursing home care, residential care or home care as a result of the injury/illness, and